CelikAbdullah/deep-learning-notebooks/README.md

 # My Deep Learning Notebooks Repository

-In this repository, you can find the implementations of Deep Reinforcement Learning algorithms and also implementations of deep learning models.
+In this repository, you can find the implementations of Deep Reinforcement Learning algorithms and also implementations of deep learning models for Computer Vision.

 Currently, there are the following DRL algorithms implemented: